OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Prevalence: 24 weaknesses identified

 Why this new category?
-Incorrect error and exception handling can reveal sensitive information, allow security bypasses, or cause denial of service.
+Incorrect error and exception handling can reveal sensitive system information to attackers, allow security bypasses through unexpected application states, or cause denial of service when unhandled exceptions crash services.

 Examples of problems: